tmtsoftware/tcs-vslice-0.4/README.md

     ./target/universal/stage/bin/tcs-deploy --local ./tcs-deploy/src/main/resources/PkContainer.conf

-To send a command to the pk assembly, you can use the pk-client command line application:
+To send a command to the pk assembly, you can use the tcs-client command line application:

 ```
-pk-client 0.0.1
+tcs-client 0.0.1
-Usage: pk-client [options]
+Usage: tcs-client [options]

   -c, --command <command>  The command to send to the pk assembly (One of: SlewToTarget, SetOffset.
 Default: SlewToTarget)
-  -r, --ra <RA>            The RA coordinate for the command: (default: 12:13:14.15)
+  -r, --ra <RA>            The RA coordinate for the command in the format hh:mm:ss.sss
-  -d, --dec <Dec>          The Dec coordinate for the command: (default: -30:31:32.3)
+  -d, --dec <Dec>          The Dec coordinate for the command in the format dd:mm:ss.sss
-  -f, --frame <frame>      The frame of refererence for RA, Dec: (default: FK5)
+  -f, --frame <frame>      The frame of refererence for RA, Dec: (default: None)
   --pmx <pmx>              The primary motion x value: (default: 0.0)
   --pmy <pmy>              The primary motion y value: (default: 0.0)
   -x, --x <x>              The x offset in arcsec: (default: 0.0)
   -y, --y <y>              The y offset in arcsec: (default: 0.0)
-  -o, --obsId <id>         The observation id: (default: 2021A-001-123)
+  -o, --obsId <id>         The observation id: (default: None)
+  -s, --subscribe <value>  Subscribe to all events published here
   --help
   --version
 ```

 Example:

-    ./target/universal/stage/bin/pk-client -c SlewToTarget --ra 2:11:12 --dec 78:21:22
+    ./target/universal/stage/bin/tcs-client -c SlewToTarget --ra 2:11:12 --dec 78:21:22

-To see the events being fired from the C/C++ code, you can run the pk-event-client, which has the same options as pk-client, but instead of exiting, subscribes to events and displays them on stdout:
+To see the events being fired from the C/C++ code, you can run the tcs-client with the `--subscribe true` option, which causes it to subscribes to events and displays them on stdout:

     ./target/universal/stage/bin/pk-event-client